noeldelgadom/linkedin_scraper/README.md

 ## Google Sheets

-Accesing the Google Spreadsheet requires my permission.
+Accessing the Google Spreadsheet requires my permission.

 ## Other